 Still, once you get them home, you still need to know how to demo speakers without installing them in fresh drywall at the expense of repairing the holes if you really don’t like them.
 This guide will show you how to demo your inwall speakers.

-Load the speakers in and take a listen.
+Load the speakers in and listen.

 Now, you’ll need to do some wiring in the process.
 Here’s a little trick for using a 4 conductor wire to use for all your wiring.

 Check the wide range of inwall speakers you can demo here: